 ASCOT is a clinical trial that will generate clinical evidence about treatment for COVID-19 that can be applied during the pandemic to reduce mortality or the need for mechanical ventilation in hospitalised but not yet critically ill patients with COVID-19.

 The SARS-CoV-2 virus causes the disease COVID-19.
-The number of people infected is rapidly increasing and many are needing hospitalisation, some require mechanical assistance with breathing (mechanical ventilation) and the case fatality rate is around 1%.
+The number of people infected is rapidly increasing and many are needing hospitalisation, some require mechanical assistance with breathing (mechanical ventilation).
+The case fatality rate in Australia has been 2.4%.
 Few therapeutics have been shown to be of benefit in treating COVID-19, and providing patients supportive care – providing oxygen, treating other medical conditions, and mechanical ventilation when needed, is currently a key part of treating COVID-19.
-Dexamethasone, a steroid medication, and an antiviral call remdesivir, have been demonstrated to be beneficial for some patients.
+Dexamethasone, a steroid medication, Tocilizumab, a targeted anti-inflammatory drug, and an antiviral medication called Remdesivir, have been demonstrated to be beneficial for some patients.

 The trial will investigate different types of treatments: